Joshument/Jolt/README.md

 - Beautify your rules and announcements using embeds via an easy to use command
 - Automatically assign roles on member join
 - Unlimited reaction roles in any channel at any time
-- Robust auto-moderation with full regex support (likely will be premium on main host due to computational power)
+- ~~Robust auto-moderation with full regex support~~ thanks for taking my idea discord
 - Allow server boosters to create their own custom roles
 - XP system with the ability to fine-tune however you like, up to and including being able to define your own XP curves
 - Auto-prune inactive members with role addition, removal, and kicks